tkw1536/jMap/README.md

 	* `bridge`: Serves as a bridge between other frames
 	* some eastereggs (spoilers??? you have been warned)

+## Data Structure

+Sample data for buildings can be found in data/99_sample*.js.

 ## License

 &copy; 2013-14 Tom Wiesing and Sourabh Lal, licensed under [MIT](LICENSE)